kdlawson/Winnie/README.md

 #### Install data files for dependencies:

 Before using Winnie, you'll need to install data files and set up environment variables required by a number of dependencies.
-Instructions for this are provided at the bottom of the [SpaceKLIP installation instructions](https://github.com/kammerje/spaceKLIP/tree/develop).
+Instructions for this are provided at the bottom of the [SpaceKLIP installation instructions](https://spaceklip.readthedocs.io/en/latest/Installation-and-dependencies.html).

 ## Usage

 ### Input data:

-The code assumes your data were processed through the imagetools align_frames step from SpaceKLIP, such that the position of the star is the same in all images.
+The code assumes your data were processed through the imagetools shift_frames step from SpaceKLIP (align_frames in older versions), such that the position of the star is the same in all images.
 I'd also strongly recommend coadding your integrations for each exposure before proceeding.
 The code will do this anyway, but is much less careful about updating header info.
 For a SpaceKLIP imagetools object called ImageTools, this is just:

-> ImageTools.coadd_frames(nframes=None, types=['SCI', 'SCI_BG', 'REF', 'REF_BG'], subdir='coadded')
+> ImageTools.coadd_frames()

+For NIRCam coronagraphy, I would also suggest running SpaceKLIP's NIRCam background subtraction routine as a final step:

+> ImageTools.subtract_nircam_coron_background()

 ### Example: